 “No, no, this is not some sin,” Sakshi said.
 “I myself have gone through this.”

-This conversation, shared by GFA in 2017, gives a glimpse into the despair and belief of personal guilt many leprosy patients carry.
+This conversation, shared by Gospel for Asia (GFA) in 2017, gives a glimpse into the despair and belief of personal guilt many leprosy patients carry.

 Sakshi understood only too well the shame and grief of those she served.
 Leprosy was detected in her body when she was only a teenager.
 Dreams of living life as a normal young woman shattered with that diagnosis.
 Her disease barred her from visiting her neighbors or from making friends, and it even estranged her younger siblings.